amaxwellblair/style_processor/README.md

 **TBD**

-Use book "Elements of Style" to include more m
+Use book "Elements of Style" to include more idiosyncratic style points!